kennywall/import-test/_posts/2009-04-09-google-spreadsheet-visualization.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I came across a cool tool that allows you to visual data in Google Spreadsheets, using the Secure Data Connector.
+{% include JB/setup %}I came across a cool tool that allows you to visual data in Google Spreadsheets, using the Secure Data Connector.
 It is a reporting tool that will connect to any Google Spreadsheet and create very advanced visualizations of the data contained in there.

 	Here is an overview of this tool: http://news.prnewswire.com/DisplayReleaseContent.aspx?ACCT=104&amp;STORY=/www/story/04-08-2009/0005002822&amp;EDATE=